 Erysimum make up a large genus of plants that can be hardy annual, hardy biennial, or hardy perennials in nature.
-They can range from 15 cm to about a metre in size.
+They can range from 15 cm to about a metre (6 to 40 inches) in size.

 Erysimum capitatum - Western Wallflower by Miguel Vieira